SkygearIO/skygear-doc/content/plugin/guide-scheduled.md

 You can decorate a function with `skygear.every` so that the function is executed periodically.
 To schedule that a task to be executed every minute:

 ```
-@skygear.every("@every 1m")
+@skygear.every("0 */1 * * * *")
-def watch(io):
+def watch():
     open('/tmp/messages.txt', 'a').write('Hello World!\n')
 ```

+The every accept crontab syntax with second precision. i.e. 's m h  dom mon dow'